MichaelChaoLi-cpu/JapanPop/README.md

 This repo is the project to estimate the population distribution in Japan from 2001 to 2020.
 (DP17)

 ## Title
-Gridded datasets for Japanese total, male, and female population over 2001-2020
+Gridded Datasets for Japanese Total, Male, and Female Population from 2001-2020

 ## Author
 Chao Li, Shunsuke Managi